 Low-Cost Transit Loggers Meet Food Safety Transportation Standards

-shipment temperature monitoringCAS DataLoggers provided the shipment temperature monitoring solution for a milk supply company.
-During deliveries to distant receivers, including farmers’ markets and supermarket chains, the milk’s temperature needs to remain at a constant 2-3°C (36-37°F) throughout transit.
-Otherwise, the milk will be rejected by receivers as unsafe for sale due to health risks.
-Naturally, milk is an extremely temperature-sensitive product, which begins to spoil if its temperature changes more than a few degrees, curdling at the bottom of the jug.
-If this occurs, the milk will be returned by receivers as unsafe for sale due to health risk and is thrown out.
+A milk supply company was looking for a temperature monitoring solution to track shipments from the bottling plant to stores.
+During deliveries to distant receivers, including farmers’ markets and supermarket chains, the milk’s temperature needs to remain below 2-3°C (36-37°F) throughout transit.
+Naturally, milk is an extremely temperature-sensitive product, which begins to spoil if its temperature rises by more than a few degrees above this range, curdling in the container.
+If the temperature goes outside of the required range, the milk can be rejected by receivers as unsafe for sale due to health risk and must be discarded.

 Installation